scalawithcats/scala-with-cats/src/pages/monads/reader.typ

 The `flatMap` method is more interesting.
 It allows us to combine readers that depend on the same input type.
-To illustrate this, let's extend our greeting example to also feed the cat:
+To illustrate this, let's extend our greeting example to also feed the cat.

 ```scala mdoc:silent
 val feedKitty: Reader[Cat, String] =